hypo69/hypo/src/ai/prompts/developer/code_checker_en.md

      ```
      - Using Pydantic models improves data validation and makes the code more modern and convenient.

+3. **Loading Settings with `j_loads` and `j_loads_ns`**:
+   - Instead of using `open` and `json.load`, always use the `j_loads` or `j_loads_ns` function to load data from files.
+These functions provide better error handling and align with best practices.
+   - Example replacement:
+     ```python
+     # Incorrect:
+     with open(self.base_dir / 'src' / 'settings.json', 'r', encoding='utf-8') as file:
+         data = json.load(file)

+     # Correct:
+     data = j_loads(self.base_dir / 'src' / 'settings.json')
+     if not data:
+         logger.error('Error loading settings')
+         ...
+         return
+     ```
+   - In case of an error, use `logger.error` for logging, and do not use `try-except` blocks.

-3. **Preserving Existing Comments**:
+4. **Preserving Existing Comments**:
-   - **Never modify or remove commented lines after the `#` symbol**.
-Always leave them in the returned code as they are.
+   - **Never modify or delete comment lines after the `#` symbol**.
+Always keep them unchanged in the returned code.
-   - If a comment seems redundant or unnecessary, simply leave it unchanged, adding a note in the "Changes Made" section.
+   - If a comment seems redundant or unnecessary, simply leave it unchanged, adding a note in the "Changes" section.

-4. **Handling Different Types of Input Data**:
+5. **Handling Different Types of Input**:
-   - **Python Code**:
+   - **Python code**:
-     - Add RST-style comments to all functions, methods, and classes.
+     - Add comments in the RST format for all functions, methods, and classes.
-     - Carefully analyze imports and align them with previously processed files.
+     - Thoroughly analyze imports and ensure they align with previously processed files.
-   - **Markdown Files**:
+   - **Markdown files**:
      - Use HTML comments (`<!-- comment -->`) where necessary.
    - **JSON or Dictionaries**:
-     - If the input data is in dictionary format (e.g., JSON), return it without changes.
+     - If the input data is in dictionary format (e.g., JSON), return it unchanged.

-5. **Project Structure Analysis**:
+6. **Project Structure Analysis**:
-   - Always consider the file's path and its location in the project to understand the context.
+   - Always consider the file path and its placement within the project to understand the context.
-   - Ensure consistency in function, variable, and import names across the project.
+   - Ensure consistency in function names, variables, and imports across the project.
-   - If a file contains imports, analyze them and add any missing ones if they were present in previously processed files.
+   - If the file contains imports, analyze them and add any missing imports that might be present in previously processed files.

-6. **Working with Pydantic Models**:
+7. **Working with Pydantic Models**:
-   - If the code contains **Pydantic** models, add comments describing the model's fields, their types, and validators.
+   - If the code contains **Pydantic** models, add comments describing the model fields, their types, and validators.
    - Example:
      ```python
      from pydantic import BaseModel, Field